Cliffdale Landfill

 NCDEQ’s Division of Waste Management, through its Pre-Regulatory Landfill (PRLF) Unit, is conducting a remedial investigation of the Cumberland County/Cliffdale LF (the Site).
 The goal of the investigation is to establish the location of the waste disposal area and the extent of associated contamination in the air, soil, groundwater, and surface water/sediments.

 Cumberland County/Cliffdale LF is a PRLF operated by Cumberland County from 1972 to 1980.
 The Site is located on two parcels (60 acres total) owned by Cumberland County (PINs 9487-30-5518 and 9487-40-6015).
 Part of the Site was used as a convenience center after it was closed.
-A dilapidated methane collection system is present onsite which was in operation from the mid-80s until the mid-90s (Air Quality Permit 5846, (paper records destroyed/lost in 2016 due to a flood).
+An old, inoperable methane collection system is present onsite which was in operation from the mid-80s until the mid-90s (Air Quality Permit 5846, (paper records destroyed/lost in 2016 due to a flood).
 Public water and sewer is available in the area surrounding the Site.

 Waste disposal area is approximately 44 acres.